zlindacz/RegistryCare/docs/timeline.md

 ### Bonus Features (TBD)

+- User can also indicate what items they can donate
 - User has the choice to make their profile private
 - Search with location data
 - Google Maps API